-Where are these links to the SOS website in this Study Guide document?
-Beginning on page 6, on the left side of the page, there are ACTIVE LINKS to specific sections of the Rules of Practice (e.g., §681.31) that will take you directly to the current version of the rule on the Texas Secretary of State (SOS) website when you are connected to the Internet.
-However, there is no need to consult the SOS website to take this course.
-These links are for your use at any time in the future, when you want to check the most current version of Chapter 681, Subchapter B Rules of Practice for LPCs.
+Therefore, how to easily access the live SOS website over time, to ensure that you are up to date for each rule?
+On Page 8 of this course document, CEU By Net has inserted ACTIVE LINKS that will always take you directly to the most current version of any LPC Rule of Practice on the SOS website when you are online.
+These links are for your use and convenience at any time in the future, when you want to check the most current version of Chapter 681, Subchapter B, Rules of Practice for LPCs.

-Please note: The TITLES of the sections on page 6 (e.g., 'Counseling Methods' and 'Confidentiality and Required Reporting') are INTERNAL links that will help you to find specific Rules within this Study Guide.
-There is no need to be connected to the Internet to use these Title Links.
+Please note: When studying this course, the TITLES and PAGE numbers of the various Rules of Practice that appear on page 9 (e.g., 'Counseling Methods' and 'Confidentiality and Required Reporting') will help you to locate specific Rules within this Study Guide, to prepare to take the quiz.
+The titles and page numbers of these rules are NOT active links to the SOS website, such as those found on Page 8.